MicrosoftDocs/memdocs/sccm/core/clients/manage/co-management-tutorial.md

 7. Enable the checkbox for **Verify Client Certificate Revocation**.

-8. Leave the box checked for **Allow CMG to function as a cloud distribution point and serve content from Azure storage** if you want to deploy a cloud distribution point with the CMG.
+8. Enable the checkbox for **Allow CMG to function as a cloud distribution point and serve content from Azure storage** if you want to deploy a cloud distribution point with the CMG.

 9. Select **Next** to continue.